tuxnotes/docker-atlassian-jira/README.md

 The `latest` tag matches the most recent release of Atlassian JIRA Software.
 Thus `dchevell/jira-software:latest` will use the newest version of JIRA available.

-Alternatively you can use a specific minor version of JIRA Software by using a version number tag: `dchevell/jira-software:7.5.0`.
+Alternatively you can use a specific major, major.minor, or major.minor.patch version of JIRA Software by using a version number tag:

+* `dchevell/jira-servicedesk:7`
+* `dchevell/jira-servicedesk:7.5`
+* `dchevell/jira-servicedesk:7.5.0`

 All versions from 7.0+ are available

 # Support